terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 ## Access to the Run in Postman API

 The JavaScript [Run in Postman API](/docs/postman-for-publishers/run-in-postman/run-button-API/) is accessible through the dynamic Run in Postman button.
 The API uses the `pm()`method, which you can leverage to create and modify environments included in your button.
-You can also include multiple buttons on a single page with segregated environments, each button with its own button.
+You can also include multiple buttons on a single page with segregated environments, each environment with its own button.

 The API consists of 3 JavaScript functions that can alter your button's behavior: